Meet the artist

 Our bronze statue was inspired by a photograph she saw of First World War veterans blinded in combat and leading one another away from the Front.
 She initially produced the sculpture that this statue is based on to mark our centenary in 2015.
-This sculpture is a much loved fixture at at our Llandudno rehabilitation and training centre.
+This sculpture is a much loved fixture at at our Centre for Wellbeing in Llandudno, North Wales.
 This bronze statue will stand proudly outside Manchester Piccadilly station as a permanent memorial to mark the centenary of the end of the First World War.

-Johanna, who has both a BA and a Masters in Fine Art, has developed special techniques as an artist.
+Johanna, who has both a bachelor's and a master's in fine art, has developed special techniques as an artist.
 Due to her MS, her fingers have little feeling in them and her vision is still partially blurred.
 Because of her own disability, Johanna feels very strongly about the need to make artworks, such as Victory Over Blindness, accessible to the public.